 With the number of fish items included in this list, it’s quite obvious that there isn’t any other source that can beat fish in terms of the amount of vitamin D they provide.
 Apart from those sun rays, of course!
 Swordfish is another addition to the list.

 This delicious variety, in addition to containing various health benefits, is known to provide you with cent per cent vitamin D (about 566 IU) with every 3-ounce serving.
 Go ahead and try it today!

-So, that was all about the sources.
+So, that was all about what foods have vitamin d.
 Keep reading to know more about vitamin D and the factors that influence its production.

 The Recommended Daily Allowance (RDA) of vitamin D is measured in international units (IU).
 According to the data published in 2010, the RDA of vitamin D is 600 IU for people aged between 1-70 years.
 Infants, on the other hand, are recommended to take 400 IU of vitamin D per day.
 Pregnant and breastfeeding women need to have 600-2000 IU daily, depending on their health conditions.
 Similarly, for people aged over 71 years of age, this RDA changes to 800 IU and up.

 Factors That Influence The Production Of Vitamin D In Your Skin